 Other awards or recognition will also be considered.

-Should be sent to the current ITS President:
+Should be sent to the chair of Selection Panel:

-A letter of nomination and no more than three letters of recommendation should be sent to the ITS President directly from the references and nominator.
-(An email attachment as a word or pdf document is preferred).
+A letter of nomination and no more than three letters of recommendation should be sent to Prof. Chen directly from the references and nominator.
+(An email attachment as a word or PDF document is preferred).